Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_vault/vhol_data_vault.md

 ALTER TASK l10_rdv.order_strm_tsk RESUME;
 ```

-4. Now, lets go back to our staging area to process another slice of data to test the task.
+4. Now, let's go back to our staging area to process another slice of data to test the task.

 ```sql
 USE SCHEMA l00_stg;